 The Underground Railroad was a network of people who hid fugitives from slavery in their homes during the day and moved them north by night to free states, Canada or England.

-New England was a natural destination for refugees.
+Refugees naturally headed for New England.
 The region had banished slavery and nurtured a strong abolitionist movement.
-It was also easy to get there from the South by rail and coastal vessels.
+People fleeing slavery could also get there easily from the South by rail and coastal vessels.

 People who helped African-Americans escape used railroad terminology as a code to describe their activities in case their conversations were overheard.
 Those who moved the refugees were called conductors, the buildings that sheltered them were stations and the people who fed and clothed them until they were ready to move on were stationmasters.